rishabh-os/universe_sandbox/README.md

 cosmosis ../planck_custom.ini
 ```

-**NOTE**: Once this specific program starts running, it can't be quit using Ctrl+C. You have to kill the entire terminal to stop it.
-Other programs can be, I'm unsure why.
+**NOTE**: Once this program starts running, it can't be quit using Ctrl+C. You have to kill the entire terminal to stop it.
+This is due to using polychord as the sampler.